NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.3.2:

+08/16/2023

+- Subtitles now use linnaealyn's "Xenogears Perfect Words" font and feature the same outline as the original game.
+- Minor adjustments have been made to the opening FMV's subtitles.
+- Disc 2 can now be patched in any directory.
+- Aveh error when the exp_gold patch is applied has been fixed.
+- English credits are now used.
+- Silver Ar is available in Shevat.
+- Dashes have been added to the Omnigear frame descriptions.
+- Fixed "equip" text glitch in Gear menu.
+- Myyah's gear is now known as Type-1 Vierge.
+- Spacing issue has been fixed in the Kislev capital.
+- Gear and enemy name corrections now apply for the script patch rather than the arena patch.
+- Fast text is less rough and glitches with it have been resolved.

 ### Version 0.3.1: